Train Once for All: A Transitional Approach for Efficient Aspect Sentiment Triplet Extraction: Abstract

 \section{Abstract}

-Aspect-Opinion Pair Extraction (AOPE) and Aspect Sentiment Triplet Extraction (ASTE) have gained significant attention in natural language processing.
-However, most existing methods are a pipelined framework, which extracts aspects/opinions and identifies their relations separately, leading to a drawback of error propagation and high time complexity.
-Towards this problem, we propose a transition-based pipeline to mitigate token-level bias and capture position-aware aspect-opinion relations.
-With the use of a fused dataset and contrastive learning optimization, our model learns robust action patterns and can optimize separate subtasks jointly, often with linear-time complexity.
-The results show that our model achieves the best performance on both the ASTE and AOPE tasks, outperforming the state-of-the-art methods by at least 6.98\% in the F1 measure.
-The code is available at \url{https://github.com/Paparare/trans_aste}.
+Aspect-Opinion Pair Extraction (AOPE) and Aspect Sentiment Triplet Extraction (ASTE) have drawn growing attention in NLP.
+However, most existing approaches extract aspects and opinions independently, optionally adding pairwise relations, often leading to error propagation and high time complexity.
+To address these challenges and being inspired by transition-based dependency parsing, we propose the first transition-based model for AOPE and ASTE that performs aspect and opinion extraction jointly, which also better captures position-aware aspect-opinion relations and mitigates entity-level bias.
+By integrating contrastive-augmented optimization, our model delivers more accurate action predictions and jointly optimizes separate subtasks in linear time.
+Extensive experiments on 4 commonly used ASTE/AOPE datasets show that, while performing worse when trained on a single dataset than some previous models, our model achieves the best performance on both ASTE and AOPE if trained on combined datasets, outperforming the strongest previous models in F1-measures (often by a large margin).
+We hypothesize that this is due to our model's ability to learn transition actions from multiple datasets and domains.
+Our code is available at \url{https://anonymous.4open.science/r/trans_aste-8FCF}.